-In the 2017-2018 academic year, 267 schools offered some type of physical therapy/therapist program.
+In 2018-2019, 271 schools offered a physical therapy program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||0||0|